Page 1 of 2

 • Pre-applied MX-4

 The box for the Arctic Cooling Freezer 13 is tight fitting little number that's shaped to near enough the contours of the heatsink itself.
 It's completely clear, so you get a very good look at what you're buying.
 Turning the package around we can see on the rear all the pertinent information you might require.

 Opening the box is a very simple affair; there are three clips on the sides and bottom that hold the two halves of the package together.
 Inside, you find the heatsink itself, a small instruction manual and the mounting components.

-The Arctic Cooling Freezer 13 sports a 92mm fan in white, with a black surround that can pop off the front to aid in cleaning.
+The Arctic Cooling Freezer 13 sports a 92mm fan in white, with a black surround that can pop off the front to aid in cleaning and installation.

 Turning the heatsink around we can see numerous fins that provide the aluminium surface area for cooling the four heat-pipes.

 The three pin fan cable is pre-sleeved nicely and easy to handle/hide during installation.

 Speaking of which, the pipes themselves are staggered within the fins to help in making sure each pipe receives some of the air flow from the fan.
 The pipes go right down into the base, as close to the CPU as possible.
 The pipes, like the base, are made from copper.

 The base comes pre-applied with some of Arctic Cooling's MX-4 paste.
 As you can see, in the picture, the base is covered by a clear plastic protective mould, which I foolishly removed and forgot to put back on.
 Yep, I covered my hands in the MX-4, and then put the base back on until I was ready to install.